 The truth is that there is no perfect relationship in this world.
-Every relationship has its ups and downs.
-This is the primary reason why every couple needs to be strong for each other.
-When they fail to do this, there is a high possibility that the relationship could not survive the turmoil.
-The challenges in every union play an essential role in strengthening the bond between the two persons involved.
+Even healthy relationship has ups and downs.
+This is the primary reason why every couple needs to have deeper understanding of each other.
+When they fail to do this, there is a high possibility that own relationship could not resolve relationship roadblocks.

 “Stress is somewhat difficult to describe accurately beyond simply saying that you know it when you feel it.” according to Roxanna Miller, LMHC.

 Talk to me about stress.
 I’m a mom.
 I know everything about the word “stress.”
 I’m sure not all moms are as stressed as me, though.
 Some mommies only have one child to take care of with two or three nannies to help them.
 Most of the time, some couples only have two kids, that’s because they don’t have the time to take care of their babies 24 hours a day.
 I mean, who has the time?

 Risking your money and properties with a relatively small probability of winning is a harmless pleasure, probably for some people.
 Little do these gamblers know that the only consequences of staking a large sum are either losing a bunch or developing a compulsive behavior known as gambling addiction.
 “Genetics play a role but growing evidence shows gambling disorder is also tied to the dopamine reward system in the brain.
 Different gamblers have different experiences but one of the things you see in process addictions like gambling is that much of the reward comes not from winning but from the possibility of winning,” according to Dr. David Sack, a psychiatrist.